zurche/wall-mind-ui/README.md

 - Feel free to modify the padding and shape parameters to suit your UI design.

 - Remember to have fun with your users!
 Maybe you could consider displaying a little message like "Your users will fall in love with this feature!" after they click the favorite button. 😉

-That's all you need to know to use the WmFavouritePill Composable.
-We hope you have a great time incorporating it into your Android project.
-Happy coding and spreading the love! 🥳❤️